yenyyo/-IR-_Claim_Generation/README.md

-# Claim Generation for Fact-Verification Models
+# Claim Generation for Zero-Shot Fact Verification (FEVER Dataset)
-Repository for the information retrieval course containing the project on claim generation for Zero-Shot Fact-Verification using FEVER dataset
+## Information Retrieval Course Project – University of Antwerp

+Designed and implemented a pipeline for automatic claim generation using the FEVER dataset, aiming to support zero-shot fact verification.
+The project focused on generating verifiable claims from documents and preparing them for downstream verification models.

 #### This repository contains the following files and folders
 * **00 - Documentation** : Containing all documentation written for the project